polyseam/cndi/README.md

     "application": {
         "airflow": {
             /*
-            Our GUI for any of our supported apps is generated from the official Helm Chart's values.schema.json but we've also layered on additional features and customizations to give you the best system for your environment
+            Each of our supported "applications" have configuration GUIs generated from the official Helm Chart's values.schema.json but we've also layered on additional features and customizations to give you the best system for your target environment
             */
             "dags": {
                 "gitSync": {